-For an Azure VM Assessment, along with reviewing VM properties, Server Assessment looks at the guest operating system of a machine to determine whether it can run on Azure.
+For an Azure VM Assessment, along with reviewing VM properties, the assessment looks at the guest operating system of a server to determine whether it can run on Azure.

-To handle guest analysis for VMware VMs, Server Assessment uses the operating system specified for the VM in vCenter Server.
+To handle guest analysis for VMware VMs, the assessment uses the operating system specified for the VM in vCenter Server.
 However, vCenter Server doesn't provide the kernel version for Linux VM operating systems.
 To discover the version, you need to set up application discovery.
 Then, the appliance discovers version information using the guest credentials you specify when you set up app-discovery.